 Human Resources Manager

 For someone who has social anxiety disorder (social phobia), being an HR representative may sound like a nightmare.
-Individuals in this position are often responsible for tasks such as enforcing organizational policies, resolving conflicts, and informing people that their positions have been terminated.
+Individuals in this position often handle tasks such as enforcing organizational policies, resolving conflicts, and informing people about their terminated positions.

 Veterinarian

-You may be surprised to see veterinarian on our list of worst jobs for people with anxiety, but this is a high-stress profession that places great demands on a person’s mental health.
-For example, veterinarians must be able to quickly assess and address the needs of patients who cannot talk to them about what they are feeling, and who may be actively trying to escape or attack them.
+You may be surprised to see veterinarian on our list of worst jobs for people with anxiety.
+However, this profession is highly stressful and places great demands on mental health.
+For example, veterinarians must be able to quickly assess and address the needs of patients who cannot talk to them about what they are feeling.
+Additionally, these patients may be actively trying to escape or attack them.

 As with doctors and nurses, veterinarians often need to go into great debt in order to complete their education.
 If they are working in a private practice, they are also responsible for leading a staff and managing a budget.
-They often work with animals who have traumatic injuries, or who have been abused or neglected.
+They often collaborate with animals that have traumatic injuries or have experienced abuse or neglect.
 And they must understand that direct exposure to death is a regular part of the job.

 Find Anxiety Treatment in Nashville

 If anxiety has been preventing you from pursuing a productive and satisfying career, Arbor Wellness is here to help.
-Our anxiety treatment center in Nashville, Tennessee, is a safe and welcoming place where you can receive personalized care from a team of highly skilled professionals.
+Our anxiety treatment center in Nashville, Tennessee, is a safe and welcoming place.
+Here, you can receive personalized care from a team of highly skilled professionals.

-Our dedicated caregivers will work closely with you to determine the full scope of your needs and identify how you have been impacted by your struggles with anxiety.
-We’ll use this information to develop a personalized plan that can put you on the path toward improved health and a much more hopeful future.
+Our dedicated caregivers will closely work with you to determine the full scope of your needs.
+They will also identify how your struggles with anxiety have impacted you.
+We’ll use this information to develop a personalized plan.
+This plan can put you on the path toward improved health and a much more hopeful future.

 When you’re ready to get started, the Arbor Wellness team is here for you.
 To learn more or to schedule a free assessment, please visit our Admissions page or call us today.